pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ## Project-level pipeline interfaces

 Remember, looper distinguishes sample-level from project-level pipelines.
-This is explained in detail in [Advanced run options](../advanced-guide/advanced-run-options.md) with a specific example of running a project-level pipeline in the [pipestat tutorial](../tutorial/pipestat.md/#running-project-level-pipelines).
+This is explained in detail in [Advanced run options](../advanced-guide/advanced-run-options.md) and in [How to run a project-level pipeline](../how-to/project-level-pipelines.md).
 Basically, sample-level pipelines run *once per sample*, whereas project-level pipelines run *once per project*.
 If this interface were describing a project-level pipeline, we would change out `sample_interface` to `project_interface`.